nk12U/6-Layer-Neural-Network/README.md

 ## Overview

+This repository is 6 Layer Neural Network written in C, which classify MNIST dataset.
-This is the course material about Exercise of Computer Programming in Electrical and Electronic Engineering.
+This is the final assignment of Exercise of Computer Programming in Electrical and Electronic Engineering at Kyoto University.

-Exercise of Computer Programming in Electrical and Electronic Engineering is a speciallized subject of Kyoto University Undergraduate School of Electrical and Electronic Engineering.

-In this course, as the final assignment students need to complete 6 Layer Neural Network, which is able to classify MNIST dataset.

 ## Neural Network Architecture